mdn/content/files/en-us/learn/javascript/first_steps/a_first_splash/index.md

 - Our final two variables store a guess count of 1 (used to keep track of how many guesses the player has had), and a reference to a reset button that doesn't exist yet (but will later).

-> **Note:** You'll learn a lot more about variables/constants later on in the course, starting with the [next article](/en-US/docs/Learn/JavaScript/First_steps/Variables).
+> **Note:** You'll learn a lot more about variables and constants later on in the course, starting with the [next article](/en-US/docs/Learn/JavaScript/First_steps/Variables).

 ### Functions